RudranshKi/SRAM/README.md

 ### <ins>Row decoder</ins>

 To address 16 byte memory in our case , we need a 4x16 decoder.
-Which will take 4 bit address as input and then provide output signal to turn on access transistors in the SRAM coloumn array.
+Which will take 4 bit address as input and then provide output signal to turn on a specific access transistors in the SRAM coloumn array.
-The ***Ctrl*** signal acts as a enable signal for the row decoder so once ***Ctrl*** signal is low , it switches the output of decoder to 0V but when it is on , it allows the normal functioning of the decoder to happen.
+The ***Ctrl*** signal acts as a enable signal for the row decoder so once ***Ctrl*** signal is low , it switches the output of decoder to 0V but when it is on , it allows the normal operation of the decoder.

 ![Row decoder](https://github.com/RudranshKi/SRAM/assets/110120694/02dcecdf-c576-459d-adcf-de4c7454270d)
 |:--:|
 | *4x16 Row Decoder* |

-### <ins>Sense amplifier</ins>
+### <ins>Sense Amplifier</ins>
 <!---
 ![currentMirror](https://github.com/RudranshKi/SRAM/assets/110120694/7e8da5c7-4a1b-4a4b-8b7e-911817951e3c)
 |:--:|